mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 Some of this should look familiar from the script we created in the last post.
-It would be handy to store both this script and the `aursync` script from my previous post inside our repo under the `./bin/` directory.
+It would be handy to store both this script and the `aursync` script from my previous post inside our repository under the `./bin/` directory.

 [bash-strict-mode]: /blog/another-bash-strict-mode/